 If you live in Amsterdam, you’ve heard the question.
 It’s one of the first things visitors want to know about: why is “XXX” stamped right in the middle of the flag?

-You can’t blame them.
-The place does have a reputation.
-Even before tourists get here, they’re already thinking about a certain area of town.
-You know it, it’s the one with a red glow and women practicing the world’s oldest profession.
+You can’t blame them, the place does have a reputation.
+Even before tourists get here they’re already thinking about a certain area of town.
+You know it, it’s the one with a red glow and people practising the world’s oldest profession.

 It doesn’t help that when visitors get off the train at Central Station they’re greeted by plenty of sex stores.
 So, it’s not really their fault that they think the flag is somehow related to the dirtiest of the dirty.